|

 51. carcinoma

-any malignant tumor derived from epithelial tissue; one of the four major types of cancer
+any malignant tumor derived from epithelial tissue

 52. cardinal

-a variable color averaging a vivid red
+a vivid red color

 53. cardiologist